Fashion / Style

 What fabrics are appropriate for black tie?

-Even if you do want to get a little bit more adventurous with your dress length, its best to still stick to black tie-appropriate fabrics.
+If you do want to get a little bit more adventurous with your dress length, its best to still stick to black tie-appropriate fabrics.
 Keeping in mind that black tie events are almost exclusively held in the evening, it's advised to keep to luxurious and opulent fabrics such as silks, velvets, satin, taffeta, tulle, lace and chiffon.
 Every day or 'daytime' fabrics such as jersey, knit, cotton, corduroy, flannel, linen and denim are not the norm – but as with most things, execution is everything.

 What shoes should I wear?

 As for your footwear selection, the foolproof approach is one that is location-driven.
 Regardless of what the name might infer, black tie doesn't always mean 'carpeted ballroom' or 'grand hall'.
 You certainly don't want to get caught standing in the city's finest gardens for a night in grass-piercing stilettos.
-Similarly, just because your gown may be floor-length, don't neglect the sartorial impact of a glistening Manolo peeking out from underneath as you waltz onto the dance floor.
+Similarly, just because your gown may be floor-length, don't neglect the impact of a glistening Manolo peeking out from underneath as you waltz onto the dance floor.
 Carrie Bradshaw knew its power and so should you.

 Do women have to wear black?